 Intermediation, then – and in particular, intermediation carried out by large-scale specialists – is not merely a means to achieve MV stability in pursuit of monetary equilibrium.
 Rather, intermediation appears to be necessary to take advantage of any benefits that MV stability ostensibly offers.

-Nevertheless, an automated system lacks the ability to evaluate the profitability of projects for which loans are to be made.
+The first difficulty in replicating banking at the protocol level is that an automated system lacks the ability to evaluate the profitability of projects for which loans are to be made.
 Accordingly there exists a tradeoff between usefulness and vulnerability: the more impossible default becomes, the less useful intermediation becomes.
-The decentral bank can take measures to ensure repayment using auxiliary smart contracts, or (since it maintains the balances itself) enforce payment absolutely.
-Ideally the bank would constitute only a pure intertemporal market, leaving risk unintermediated in order to protect itself from default risk, which could be systematically exploited by malicious debtors.
-But because risk is an inextricable part of any intertemporal transaction, it is unclear that automated intertemporal trade could (in conjunction with freedom of account creation) exist at all without commensurate vulnerability to exploitation.
-Control of balances can eliminate default risk to the bank, but beyond some margin, it can do this only by shifting the risk onto some other party, for example the recipients of borrowed funds, or to the economy at large.
+The decentral bank can take measures to ensure repayment using auxiliary smart contracts, or (since it constitutes the protocol) enforce payment absolutely.
+But because risk is an inextricable part of any intertemporal transaction, it is unclear that automated intertemporal trade could, in conjunction with freedom of account creation, exist at all without commensurate vulnerability to exploitation.
+Control of balances can eliminate default risk to the bank, but beyond some margin, it can do this only by shifting the risk onto some other party, for example the recipients of borrowed funds, or to currency-holders as a whole.26

-The problem of automated, protocol-level intermediation, like all those considered heretofore, is a technical problem, and by no means insurmountable.
-Nevertheless, borrowing and lending introduces risk – and thus moral hazard – which cannot be mitigated without personal judgement, something that an automatic protocol would find it difficult, if not impossible, to emulate.
-This appears to put an upper limit on the financial sophistication a crypto-currency can support without supportive legal institutions.
+The very existence of cryptocurrency militates against any a priori declaration of a problem’s impossibility.
+Anonymous and trustless financial intermediation may turn out after all to be a technical problem with a clever solution.
+Nevertheless, so far as borrowing and lending entail risk – and thus moral hazard – it cannot be mitigated without personal judgement.
+Such judgement is difficult, if not impossible, to provide either 1) in an anonymous and trustless environment, or 2) automatically by a computer algorithm.
+Risk in this case is the obverse of trust, and a trustless protocol will be severely limited in dealing with it.
+This appears to put an upper limit on the financial sophistication a cryptocurrency can support without a supportive legal climate.
 As it is, true intermediation on a scale sufficient to stabilize the value of the currency will have to fight not only in the marketplace for general acceptance separately from the base money, but also in the political realm for the privilege of operating unmolested.